-6.2 Cash and cash equivalents 2022 2021
+6.2 Cash and cash equivalents 2023 2022

 \$'000 \$'000

-Short term deposits 2,605 2,516
+Short term deposits 3,192 2,605

-Cash at bank 321 265
+Cash at bank 58 321

-Cash on hand - 2

-Total Cash and cash equivalents 2,926 2,783
+Total Cash and cash equivalents 3,250 2,926

 Short-term deposits are made for varying periods of between one day and three months.
 The deposits are lodged with the South Australian Government Financing Authority and private sector financial institutions and earn interest at the respective short-term deposit rates.
-The deposits include \$2.5m (\$2.4m) deposited with SAFA.
-All other accounts are deposited with private sector financial institutions.
+As at the 2023 reporting date, all deposits were held with SAFA.
+In 2022, \$2.5m was held with SAFA, with all other accounts deposited with private sector financial institutions.